The 10 Best Life Expectancy Calculators and Why You Should Use One When Planning Your Retirement

 The NewRetirement Retirement Planner allows you to enter a goal age for you (and your spouse if applicable).
 So, with this tool you can control how long you want to be able to fund your retirement.

-2) Consider optimistic and pessimistic plans: You may want to create different retirement plans based on an optimistic life expectancy and a pessimistic life expectancy.
+You may want to create different retirement plans based on an optimistic life expectancy and a pessimistic life expectancy.
 For example, you might have a solid financial plan that takes you from age 65 until you are 80 years old.
-And your back up plan might be to use home equity or some other source of wealth thereafter.
+And, your back up plan might be to use home equity or some other source of wealth thereafter.

 However, you might be better off figuring out how much income you need every month and then taking steps to guarantee that income for your lifetime.